-‘Big Brother 19’ Spoilers: Alex And Jason Discuss Raven And Her Ailments, Talk About Throwing Of Week 10 POV
+‘Big Brother 19’ Spoilers: Alex And Jason Discuss Raven And Her Ailments, Talk About Throwing Week 10 POV

 Jason disagreed, saying the Big Brother 19 live studio audience “didn’t boo Matt [Matthew Clines]” when he was evicted from the show last week.
 Alex said that Matt, Raven’s showmance partner, believed everything she said, so the audience had nothing against him.

-A recent episode of Big Brother 19 highlighted some of the incredible stories Raven has told her fellow cast mates in a montage segment, which can be seen below.
+A recent episode of Big Brother 19 highlighted some of the incredible stories that Raven has told her fellow cast mates in a montage segment, which can be seen below.

 Paul, Alex, and Jason discussed some of Raven’s many assertions about her life and illnesses in the video below (Warning: Video contains some strong language)

-Did Someone Throw the POV?
+Did Someone Throw The POV?

 Alex is convinced that Raven “definitely” threw the week 10 Big Brother 19 POV, letting Paul take the medallion of power for himself, according to what she told Jason on live feeds.

-Jason is still not certain Raven would do such a thing and is perplexed as to how it would help her game, not realizing Paul probably asked her to take the fall.
+Jason is still not certain Raven would do such a thing, and is perplexed as to how it would help her game, not realizing Paul probably asked her to take the fall.

 House Status So Far

 Currently, Christmas Abbott is the BB19 Head of Household (HOH) and has nominated Alex and Jason for eviction.
-The nominees are under the impression that this is all part of big backdoor plan to send Kevin Schlehuber out the door.
+The nominees are under the impression that this is all part of a big backdoor plan to send Kevin Schlehuber out the door.

 Paul’s scheme is to remove Alex from the chopping block with the POV and replace her with Kevin.
 Little do Alex and Jason know that instead of Kevin leaving during Thursday night’s live show, Jason is the actual house target.